qompassai/r4r/README.md

 - **Training & Fine-Tuning**: Perfecting the recipe through multiple iterations

 ### Q: How do you mitigate against bias?

+**TLDR - we do math to make AI ethically useful**

-### A: "We delineate between mathematical bias (MB) - a fundamental parameter in neural network equations - and algorithmic/social bias (ASB).
+### A: We delineate between mathematical bias (MB) - a fundamental parameter in neural network equations - and algorithmic/social bias (ASB).
 While MB is optimized during model training through backpropagation, ASB requires careful consideration of data sources, model architecture, and deployment strategies.
-We implement attention mechanisms for improved input processing and use legal open-source data and secure web-search APIs to help mitigate ASB."
+We implement attention mechanisms for improved input processing and use legal open-source data and secure web-search APIs to help mitigate ASB.

  [AAMC AI Guidelines | One way to align AI against ASB](https://www.aamc.org/about-us/mission-areas/medical-education/principles-ai-use)

  ### AI Math at a glance

 ## Forward Propagation Algorithm